makanyane/IWTE/documentation/M2_worldterrain.md

 ![M2_worldterrain_tgas.jpg](../IWTEgithub_images/M2_worldterrain_tgas.jpg)

-When you've edited the tga files use screen/button:
+When you've edited the tga files use screen/buttons:
 ***Terrain1 > Replace Terrain * TGA***

+When you replace the base tga (the one with heights not merge values) you will be asked for the height TGA parameters, these must be the same as the ones used when creating the tga.

 Each tga can only be read in individually, you will be asked for a .worldterrain file to modify each time.
-To load them in sequence;
+If you need to change all three you can load them in sequence as follows;
-* press Replace Terrain Base TGA button
+* press **Replace Terrain Base TGA** button
-* select original .worldterrain and then your _wtbase.tga
+* select original .worldterrain and then your **_wtbase**.tga
-* file ending _wtnewtga.worldterrain will be written
+* file ending **_wtnewtga**.worldterrain will be written
-* press Replace Terrain Merge TGA button
+* press **Replace Terrain Merge TGA** button
-* select  _wtnewtga.worldterrain and then your _wtmerge.tga
+* select  _wtnewtga.worldterrain and then your **_wtmerge**.tga
-* file ending _wtnewtga_wtm.worldterrain will be written
+* file ending _wtnewtga**_wtm**.worldterrain will be written
-* press Replace Battle Merge TGA button
+* press **Replace Battle Merge TGA** button
-* select _wtnewtga_wtm.worldterrain and then your _wtbattlemerge.tga
+* select _wtnewtga_wtm.worldterrain and then your **_wtbattlemerge**.tga
-* file ending _wtnewtga_wtm_btm.worldterrain will be written
+* file ending _wtnewtga_wtm**_btm**.worldterrain will be written
 * rename the final file as needed to be used in game

 ![M2_worldterrain_replace_tgas.jpg](../IWTEgithub_images/M2_worldterrain_replace_tgas.jpg)

 ## Resizing worldterrain files

+This is the only way to change the overall size (rows and columns) of a .worldterrain file, do not try and do it by changing the 2d or 3d representations.
+Use the scree/button:
+***Terrain1 > Resize .worldterrain***
+You will see the current size in the X/Y boxes, change these as desired.
+If you are reducing the size of the .worldterrain you can use the button below to **Apply** merge distances, this will ensure the outside of the terrain merge is set to 0 (black in tga view) with a merge inwards to 1 (white).

 ![M2_worldterrain_resize.jpg](../IWTEgithub_images/M2_worldterrain_resize.jpg)